Certified Farms

 Wightman Vineyard

-Yorkville Cellars
+Yorkville Vineyard and Cellars

 Yorkville Cellars is located in the headwaters of Rancheria Creek, a major tributary of the Navarro River.
 The 30 acres of vineyard are farmed using organic methods.
 Owners Deborah and Edward Wallo use miniature Babydoll Southdown sheep rather than herbicides to eat weeds in the vineyard.